tensorflow/docs/site/en/install/pip.md

     ```

     If you have the correct version of Python and pip, you may skip the next two
     steps and go to "4.
 Install TensorFlow".
-However, we still recommend not
+However, it's still recommended not
     skipping the steps.
 Use
     [Miniconda](https://docs.conda.io/en/latest/miniconda.html){:.external} to
     install Python and pip.
 It create a separate environment to avoid